sonic-net/SONiC/doc/nat/nat_design_spec.md

 2. So that the kernel does not timeout the unidirectional SYN-SENT connection state entries early (if only SYN packet is software forwarded in the kernel and the SYN+ACK packet is hardware forwarded).
 3. To have the conntrack TCP entries and the hardware entries in sync.

-NatSyncd checks that the TCP connection's parameters reported by the conntrack netlink event have the SNAT status and the ASSURED status set, before pushing the entry to the APP_DB.
+NatSyncd checks that the TCP connection's parameters reported by the conntrack netlink event have the ASSURED status set, before pushing the entry to the APP_DB.

 The conntrack entry notified by the kernel has the SIP and DIP fields in both directions of the flow.
-If only SIP or DIP is different in both directions, it is a case of Single NAT/NAPT.
-If both the SIP and DIP are different in both directions, it is a case of Twice NAT/NAPT.
+If only SIP or DIP is modified in any direction, it is a case of Single NAT/NAPT.
+If both the SIP and DIP are modified in any direction, it is a case of Twice NAT/NAPT.

 The conntrack netlink DESTROY events result in the deletion of the NAT entry from the APP_DB.
-The DESTROY events are received on the timeouts of the TCP connections (for eg., SYN-SENT state timeout) in the connection tracking table.
+The DESTROY events are received on the timeouts of the TCP connections in the connection tracking table.

 The TCP FIN flagged packets are not trapped to CPU.
 Hence the NAT entries for the closed TCP connections are not removed immediately from the hardware.
 They are timed out eventually based on the translation inactivity and removed.